mixxxdj/manual/source/chapters/library.rst

     #.
 Click on the :guilabel:`BPM` column header -> list is sorted by BPM
     #.
 Click on the :guilabel:`Year` column header -> list is sorted by
        year.
-If year is equal, it is still sorted by the last sort, e.g. BPM.
+If year is equal, it is still sorted by the last criteria, e.g. BPM.
     #.
 Click on the :guilabel:`Genre` column header -> list is sorted by
        genre.
 If genre is equal, it is still sorted by year.
-If genre and year is equal, then it is sorted by BMP.
+If genre and year is equal, then it is sorted by BPM.

 **Rating tracks**
   Make sure the :guilabel:`Rating` column is not hidden.
 Rate tracks by hovering